 Big firm experience with a small firm approach

 In any divorce involving children, the top priority is making sure they are in a good position for the years ahead.
-For the legal guidance you need related to child custody, turn to the attorneys at Conroy Law Firm, PLC in Covington.
+For the legal guidance you need related to child custody, turn to the attorneys at Michael D. Conroy, PLC in Covington.
 We work hard to ease your concerns and outline an effective, carefully planned strategy that benefits both you and your children.

 Knowing your rights and options related to child custody

 The following are some important concepts to understand as you work toward a sound custody arrangement with your former partner: